-(i) Contour plots of static pressure and y-velocity on the horizontal plane with z = 1 m.
-(This is the plane that cuts through the middle of the building.
-The y-direction runs parallel to the virtual wind tunnel; See Fig. 8 for the definition.)
+(i) Contour plots of static pressure and y-velocity on the horizontal plane with z = 0.75 m.
+(This is the horizontal plane that cuts through the middle of the building.
+The y-direction runs parallel to the direction of inlet velocity; See Fig. 8 for the definition.)